mendix/docs/content/en/docs/appstore/connectors/openai/rag-example-implementation.md

 In this case the configuration of the database connection details in the Showcase application is similar to what was described in the previous section.
 Your jdbc URL will now look like `jdbc:postgresql://localhost:5432/{vectorDatabaseName}` where the value for `{vectorDatabaseName}` is the one you have chosen while creating the database.

-### 6.2 I Want To Build My Own RAG Setup! {#rag-takeaways}
+### 6.2 Building Your Own RAG Setup {#build-your-own-rag-setup}

+This section lists some key points that apply regardless of which architecture you choose.

-Good to hear!
-Feel free to learn from the Showcase app and start building your own applications.
-Key takeaways from the Showcase app are:
+If you would like to build your own RAG setup, feel free to learn from the Showcase app and start building your own app.
+Below you can find the key takeaways from the showcase app:

 * For retrieval augmented generation you need a storage space for embeddings outside of your normal Mendix app database.
 Typically this is a remote vector database.
 In order to connect to it, the Showcase app uses the Mendix database connector.
 * The Showcase app relies on a PostgreSQL solution with the pgvector extension included.
 Even if you choose to use a different vector database, the queries/statements you will have to do probably include at least the following: